 Tuberculosis (TB) Evaluation policy

 All UAlbany students must undergo an evaluation for TB.
 For students who are born in this country the Health Questionnaire on page 2 of the Required Health Form may be adequate.
 Those students who have spent time in a TB endemic country will be required to have the serum blood test for TB which is available at Student Health Services (for a charge to the student's account) or may be done through your personal physician (recommended).
 Students with other TB risk factors may only need a TB skin test (PPD).

 Click here for Student Health Services Requirements for International Students

 You may submit information to Student Health Services by email, mail or fax.
 Our health forms email is firstname.lastname@example.org.
 Our mailing address is Student Health Services, University at Albany, 400 Patroon Creek Blvd, Suite 200, Albany, NY 12206.
 Our fax number is (518) 442-5444.

 A hold will be placed on your record 30 days after arriving on campus if your immunizations and TB evaluation are not up to date.

 Positive Tuberculosis test information

 People who have a positive PPD or a positive TB blood test usually have been infected with the Tuberculosis (TB) bacteria.
-Any students with a positive PPD or TB blood test should submit all relevant medical records, inclduing tb test results, any recent Chest X-ray report and any treatment documentation.
-They may be required to see a UAlbany Health Center provider for further evaluation.
+Any students with a positive PPD or TB blood test should submit all relevant medical records, including tb test results, any recent Chest X-ray report and any treatment documentation.
+They may be required to see a Student Health Services provider for further evaluation.

-Please call the University Health Center for further information or assistance.
+Please call Student Health Services for further information or assistance.
 The telephone number is (518) 442-5454.